-I had been wanting to attend Haven for the past few years but it never worked out with my schedule.
-This year the timing seemed right and when my blogging friend, Sheila suggested that it might be fun to go, it was just the push I needed.
-I spontaneously ordered a ticket.
+For the past few years, I had been wanting to attend Haven but it never worked out with my schedule.
+This year, the timing seemed right and when my blogging friend, Sheila suggested that it might be fun to go, it was just the push I needed.
+So, I spontaneously ordered a ticket.

 For a few weeks (or months) before, I obsessed about flying because I am such a big baby about flying without my kids.
 Apparently, all that worrying used up all my brain cells because with the conference less than a week away, I realized I hadn’t ordered my business cards!
-Needless to say, I ended up paying a huge shipping fee, which was fine because business cards ended up being very important!
-I must have overestimated the importance of clothing though because I jam-packed two suitcases with enough clothes to last me a month!
-I didn’t need even half of the things I brought!
+Needless to say, I ended up paying a huge shipping fee, which was fine because business cards ended up being very important at the Haven Conference!
+Though, I must have overestimated the importance of clothing because I jam-packed two suitcases with enough clothes to last me a month!
+As it turned out, I didn’t need even half of the things I brought!

 Once we checked in, many of us mingled in the lounge area of the lobby.
 Such a surreal experience seeing so many familiar faces, yet meeting them in person for the first time!

-I felt like we were going non-stop from the second we arrived.
+From the second we arrived, I felt like we were going non-stop.
 In the beginning, I remembered to take a few pictures but as the weekend went on, I took fewer and fewer.

 And while unpacking, I found the sweetest note from my son in my suitcase.
 He encouraged me to “have a great time and learn many new things” which was the perfect thing to read as I arrived feeling a little nervous.
-It made me miss my boys even more but it also made me happy that they were excited for me!
-When you are a stay-at-home-mom, sometimes you lose your identity in that role.
+Of course, it made me miss my boys even more…but it also made me happy that they were excited for me!
+When you’re a stay-at-home-mom, sometimes you lose your identity in that role.
 It’s important to remember you have other talents.